copernicus-mogley/zkav.club/opportunities/archivist/README.md

 * Keep simple inventories so nothing disappears: what exists, where it lives, what’s missing, what needs follow-up.

-Success = someone finds it two years later and can actually use it.
+Success means someone finds the recording years later and can immediately understand and use it.

 **You’re a fit if you**